-No separate payment will be made for profilograph testing or diamond grinding of the bridge deck.
-The cost of the testing procedure, equipment, grinding operation, and removal and disposal of slurry resulting from the grinding operation is considered incidental to the contract bid price for "PPC Overlay".
+No separate payment will be made for profilograph testing, retesting or corrective action work required to meet the requirements established herein.
+The cost of the testing procedure, equipment, grinding operation, and removal and disposal of slurry and debris resulting from the grinding operation or demolition is considered incidental to the contract bid price for "PPC Overlay".

-OVERLAY SURFACE PREPARATION FOR

-POLYESTER POLYMER CONCRETE
+OVERLAY SURFACE PREPARATION FOR POLYESTER POLYMER CONCRETE